-8. How many flights (generations) will the beetles have in one year?
+9. How many flights (generations) will the beetles have in one year?

 The number of flights commonly found in the literature is three.
 This appears to be variable depending on fall temperatures and localized conditions.
 During 2002, bark beetles appeared to be actively colonizing trees in late November.
-They may have had five or six flights during 2002 in Prescott.
-This is not proven by actual research, but only by observation and knowledge of their life cycle.
+They may have had six or seven flights during 2002 in Prescott.
+This is not proven by actual research, but only by observation and some knowledge of their generation time.

-9. Can the wood of beetle-killed trees be used for anything?
+10. Can the wood in beetle-killed trees be used for anything?

 Yes.
 The wood (xylem) is largely undamaged in the first year.
-Although bark beetles carry bluestain fungi, these fungi do not breakdown wood, they invade the cells but cause no change in wood structure.
+Although bark beetles carry blue-stain fungi, these fungi do not breakdown wood, they invade the cells but cause no change in wood structure.
 Although bark beetles can carry other fungi that do cause decay, these fungi typically just decay the outer sapwood of the tree.
 The majority of wood decay organisms come in following tree death no matter how a tree died, and are typically wind dispersed.
 Significant breakdown in wood structure takes more than a year.
 Some homeowners utilize the material as firewood.
 However, if you choose to keep any material on-site, you should strip off the bark or cover the material with plastic as described below.